History of animation

 Animation, the method for creating moving pictures from still images, has an early history and a modern history that began with the advent of celluloid film in 1888.
 Between 1895 and 1920, during the rise of the cinematic industry, several different animation techniques were developed or re-invented, including stop-motion with objects, puppets, clay or cutouts, and drawn or painted animation.
 Hand-drawn animation, which mostly consisted of a succession of still images painted on cels, was the dominant technique of the 20th century and became known as traditional animation.

-Today, computer animation is the dominant animation technique in most regions, although traditional animation, like Japanese anime and European hand-drawn productions, remains popular outside of the US.
+Today, computer animation is the dominant animation technique in most regions, although traditional animation, like Japanese anime and European hand-drawn productions, remains popular outside of the United States.
 Computer animation is mostly associated with a three-dimensional appearance with detailed shading and detailed highlights, although many different animation styles have been generated or simulated with computers.
 Some productions may be recognized as Flash animations, but in practice, computer animation with a relatively two-dimensional appearance, stark outlines and little shading, will generally be considered "traditional animation" even if it is created on a computer.
 The first feature movie made on computers, without a camera, is The Rescuers Down Under (1990), but its style can hardly be distinguished from cel animation.

 Influence of predecessors

 Animated movies are part of ancient traditions in storytelling, the visual arts and theatre.
 Popular techniques with moving images before film include shadow play, mechanical slides, and mobile projectors in magic lantern shows (especially phantasmagoria).
 Techniques with fanciful three-dimensional moving figures include masks and costumes, puppetry and automata.
-Illustrated children's books, caricature, political cartoons and especially comic strips are closely related to animation, with a lot of influence on visual styles and types of humour.

 The principle of modern animation is based on the stroboscopic illusion of motion that was introduced in 1833 with stroboscopic discs (better known as the phenakistiscope).
 These animated discs had an average of 8 to 16 images that were usually designed as endless loops, for home use as a hand-operated "philosophical toy".
 Although several pioneers hoped it could be applied to longer scenes for theatrical use, further development of the technique throughout the 19th century mostly concentrated on combinations with the stereoscope (introduced in 1838) and photography (introduced in 1839).
 The breakthrough of cinematography partly depended on the novelty of a technique that was able to record and reproduce life-like motion pictures.
 During the first years, drawing animated pictures seemed an archaic technique in comparison, until some artists produced popular and influential animated shorts and producers embraced cheap techniques to turn popular comic strips into animated cartoons.